-We provide a range of careers services and events, information and advice online and in one-to-one appointments, and a jobs board with UK and international full-time, part-time, graduate, internship, experienced hire, and volunteering opportunities.
+We provide a range of careers services and events, information and advice and a jobs board with UK and international full-time, part-time, graduate, internship, experienced hire, and volunteering opportunities.
 It can be overwhelming to balance your career search with PhD work, but we can help you manage your time and find focus and direction.